 One year as we patiently awaited beautifully tree-ripened plums, a cheeky young bear stole into the tree and ate every last plum.
-He cracked branches, not being a small nor careful bear, and he lounged around in the sunny garden long after the larceny.
+He cracked branches, being neither a small nor a careful bear, and he lounged around in the sunny garden long after the larceny.
 Every year since, we make sure to beat the bears to the plums.
 The fruit will finish ripening in a bowl in the window.

 Little girls are a good size to slip between the leaves for plum-picking without any branch-cracking or fruit-bruising.
 They do eat more than their share of plums, mind you.